hexonaut/haxe-dom/README.md

 A Full Example
 ==============

-Use this command:

-	haxe -cp test -neko server.n -main Main --next -cp test -js haxedom.js -main Main

-To compile the example in the test directory.

-Run the neko binary which will produce an index.html file to which you can load into your browser.
-You may need to shiv missing elements depending on your browser.
+Run the compile.hxml file in the test directory to build index.html which you can then load in a browser.